Nurse facing murder charges in Windsor Hills crash that killed 6 - NewsBreak

 Linton was arrested on suspicion of vehicular manslaughter with gross negligence.
 She was being held in lieu of $9 million bond Monday and faces up to 90 years to life in prison if convicted, Gascón said.

-Linton was expected to be charged Monday afternoon.RELATED: 6 killed, 8 hurt at California gas station when speeding driver runs red light
+Linton was expected to be charged Monday afternoon.Driver arrested in crash that killed 6

 Authorities believe Linton’s car was traveling at around 90 mph when she sped through a red light and hit crossing vehicles at the busy intersection of La Brea and Slauson avenues.